Chinese Box: Plot

 Fifth, there are John and Jim.
 Close, mutually understanding, with enough humor and sarcasm to keep them going through both the good and the bad days.
 Even though their outlooks towards life differ significantly, their love for the job (journalism) creates a strong bond of true friendship.

 Sixth, there is Chang, a man of power, of high position, but a wimp in his heart.
 His immense wealth cannot replace what he lacks in personality.
 He has no charisma, no morality, no care, and exists purely on his imaginary throne of pretentiousness and status.
 While he is ashamed of Vivian, he does love her, but in a pathetic, cowardly way.
 He is very much into 'saving face' and can not find an equilibrium in his life (professional nor personal).
 He agrees to marry Vivian, but deceives her by arranging merely a mock wedding photo session, so she could have some pictures to send to her family.
 Vivian burns all of the photos and accepts the notion she will never be happy nor free.

 Seventh, there are John and Vivian.
 A story of true love that just isn't meant to be.
 Not because they wouldn't want it to, but because of the constraints of the societies they live in.

 Eighth, there is John (again), perplexed with his own mortality, which he is suddenly forced to face.

 Ninth, there is the political aspect of Hong Kong politically becoming a part of China again, which (at the time) was a great uncertainty.

-Filming locations
+Cast

+Production

 The movie shows the actual temporary press room which was specially set up for the press coverage of the handover, and located in the old part of the Convention and Exhibition Centre.

 Certain scenes were shot at the Main Bar of the Foreign Correspondents' Club.

 The main characters residence in the film was shot in a flat located along Central–Mid-Levels escalators, just below Hollywood Road in Central.